ndrkltsk/robothon/README.md

-# robothon
+# choregraphe-hello-world
-Intesa Sanpaolo robothon
+Basic Choregraphe application used for training